y1-community/Innioasis-Updater/README.md

 ---------------------------------------------------------------------------------------------------------------
 ## Usage
 ### Activating your venv
-Basically, you created a venv folder, so you need to use it to python find the right packages, and don't have any conflicts
+In order to activate your venv you'll need to run these commands
 ```
 . ~/.venv/bin/activate
 ```